WumingCode/WumingPIC2D/proj/weibel/README.md

 file, which contains raw data in binary format.

 The JSON files can be processed to generate HDF5 format files for data analysis via a script `json2hdf5.py`.
-For instance,
+For instance in the workking directory,

 ```console
 $ python json2hdf5.py ./*.json